la2050/archive/_projects/2018/world-famous-vip-records-business-incubator-and-multi-media-center.md

   - Employment in the creative industries
   - Minority- and women-owned firms
   - Unemployment (and opportunities) for the formerly incarcerated
+category_other:
+  - LA is the best place to LEARN
+  - LA is the best place to PLAY
+  - LA is the best place to CONNECT
+  - LA is the healthiest place to LIVE
 body_class: lime

 ---